jeanpok8/SHOntology/README.md

 # Smart Healthcare ontology

-Is a combination of an extension of Semantic Sensors Network Ontology(SSNO) and Disease Ontology to infer an ontology that represents semantically Smart healthcare domain.
+SH ontology is a combination of an extension of Semantic Sensors Network Ontology(SSNO) and Disease Ontology(DO) to infer an ontology that represents semantically Smart healthcare domain.
+The SHO also integrates smart healthcare scenarios such as the disease monitoring, disease rehabilitation and disease prevention.